-See "Proposal 2: Advisory Vote, on a Non-binding Basis, to Approve the Compensation of Our Named Executive Officers for the Year Ended 2022" in this Proxy Statement.
+See "Proposal No. 2: Advisory Vote, on a Non-binding Basis, to Approve the Compensation of Our Named Executive Officers for the Year Ended 2023" in this Proxy Statement.

 Although these are non-binding, advisory votes, we value the opinions of our stockholders.
-At our 2022 Annual Meeting of Stockholders, our stockholders approved, on an advisory basis, the compensation of our Named Executive Officers (91.5% of votes cast).
+At our 2023 Annual Meeting of Stockholders, our stockholders approved, on an advisory basis, the compensation of our Named Executive Officers (92.7% of votes cast).
 The Board and the Compensation Committee believe this level of stockholder support reflects a very strong endorsement of our compensation policies and decisions.
-The Compensation Committee has considered the results of this advisory vote on executive compensation in determining our compensation policies and decisions for 2023 and has determined that these policies and decisions are appropriate and in our best interests and those of our stockholders at this time.
+The Compensation Committee considered the results of this advisory vote in connection with developing our compensation policies and making compensation decisions for 2024.

-The Compensation Committee will consider the outcome of the 2023 Say-on-Pay vote, in addition to other relevant stockholder feedback that may be received throughout the year, when making further compensation decisions for our Named Executive Officers.
+The Compensation Committee will consider the outcome of the 2024 Say-on-Pay vote, in addition to other relevant stockholder feedback that may be received throughout the year, when making future compensation decisions for our Named Executive Officers.